 After Submitting the FAFSA

-- The federal government will send you a student aid report (SAR) approximately a week after you have submitted your FAFSA.
+- The federal government will send a student aid report (SAR) approximately a week after students have submitted their FAFSA.
 A copy will also be sent to NICC.

-- Once your application is complete, the Financial Aid Office will compile your financial aid award package and notify you through your Xpress email that your award letter is ready to be viewed.
+- Once the application is complete, the Financial Aid Office will compile the financial aid award package and notify students through the mail and their Xpress account that the award letter is ready to be viewed.
 2016-2017 Award letters will be mailed starting mid-April.

-- Students will need to review your financial aid award via your Xpress email account.
-Once you have applied for admission and have been accepted into a program, grant money will be applied automatically to your tuition and fees.
-If you wish to use student loans to finance your education, additional steps are required in order to proceed.
+- Students will need to review their financial aid award.
+Once students have applied for admission and have been accepted into a program, grant money will be applied automatically to their tuition and fees.
+If students wish to use student loans to finance their education, additional steps are required in order to proceed.

-- Contact the Financial Aid Office if you have any questions.
-If you need additional assistance regarding the FAFSA, the Iowa College Access Network (ICAN) is a great place to start.
+- Contact the Financial Aid Office with any questions.
+If additional assistance is needed regarding the FAFSA, the Iowa College Access Network (ICAN) is a great place to start.